Large Cartilaginous Fish: 10 Biggest Rays & Stingrays

 Size: 1.8 – 4 meters (5.9 – 13.2 feet)

-This is one of the biggest stingrays that live in the depth of the sea as bottom dwellers.
+This is one of the biggest stingrays that live in the depths of the sea as bottom dwellers.
 Compared to some of the largest stingrays out there, this one is among the most dangerous to avoid.
 A thorn-tail stingray or black stingray has a very long whip-like tail with either one or two venomous serrated spines.
 At the same time, it also has stout sharp thorns along with the middle of its disc and tail.
 Together, those are their potential weapon to protect themselves from predators out there.
 It is true that these rays are approachable and docile, but their spines can cause injuries to humans.
 Some divers even “ride” them in the sea, just make sure to be careful and everything will be fine.

 6Butterfly Ray